kwcanuck/writing-assignment/technical-writer-assignment- option 2.md

 ---
 You can use the `kubectl` command line tool to identify and troubleshoot issues with your Kubernetes Pods.
 The following are some of the more useful commands:

-- `kubectl get pods` - returns a list and the status of all available Pods.
+- `kubectl get pods kubectl get pods --namespace` - returns a list and the status of all available Pods. `--namespace` is optional and returns the current namespaces in a cluster.

 - `kubectl logs` - retrieves the logs for the Pod.